HiraAmir/DataPortfolio/README.md

 ---

-🏆 Project 1: SQL Film Data Analysis
+🏆 Project: SQL Film Data Analysis
 Description:
 - Analyzed a film rental dataset using SQL to uncover patterns in replacement costs, customer behavior, and film performance.
 - Cleaned and structured raw data using joins, aggregation, and subqueries.